aredn/documentation/arednNetworkDesign/channel_planning.rst

 Aligning Linked Nodes
 +++++++++++++++++++++

 The AREDN |trade| web interface provides information that is helpful when aligning two nodes that are being installed to form a link.
 On the **Node Status** page, click the **Charts** button to view the *Realtime Signal to Noise* graph.
 Slowly turn and tilt your antenna, pausing to view the signal metrics.
 Once you see the best signal, as shown below, you can lock your antenna into position.
-If you want to focus on the antenna position without having to view the SNR graph, you can also enable the *SNR Sound* feature and align the antenna to the highest pitch tone.
+If you want to focus on the antenna position without having to watch the SNR graph, you can also enable the *SNR Sound* feature and align the antenna to the highest pitch tone.
 Depending on the implementation, a Signal to Noise Ratio of 15 dB is adequate to pass data at speeds in the range of 5 to 20 :abbr:`Mbps (Megabits per second)`.

 .. image:: _images/align-nodes.png
    :alt: Aligning Nodes